Kicks Crew: History

 Kicks Crew was launched in 2008 by Johnny Mak, who took the role of CEO, and Ross Adrian Yip, a former business development director at Los Angeles-based online sneaker marketplace GOAT Group, who acts as COO.
 Their stated aim was to make sneakers accessible to everyone.
 Initially, the company operated across a number of third-party platforms such as Amazon, eBay, Tmall, and JD.com.
 As their following grew, the focus shifted to a direct-to-consumer model in 2021.

 In November 2022 the company announced a close of $7.2 million in Series A funding led by Gobi Partners and Pacific Century Group, which also included an investment from Milwaukee Bucks point guard Damian Lillard.
 This was his first start-up investment.

 Lillard also became the company's first "Crew Athlete", which sees him working with Kicks Crew on curated sneaker releases, website content, and giveback events.
 The first such event took place in October 2022 in Lillard's hometown of Oakland, California. where he drove a Kicks Crew branded ice cream truck to Brookfield Park to hand out free pairs of sneakers.
 In June 2023, Lillard coached high school students in gyms across lower-income areas of Hong Kong's Kowloon district.

 In 2023 Chinese sneaker brand Rigorer launched NBA star Austin Reaves' first signature sneaker, the AR1, in multiple colorways exclusively on Kicks Crew: the debut titled "Ice Cream" and a "Stars & Stripes" variant as a tribute to Team USA's legacy were the first two releases.
 The partnership was expanded in October 2023 with the release of a Los Angeles Lakers-inspired colorway to celebrate Reeves’ four-year max contract signing. and November 2023 restocks of the debut launches.

 In December 2023 Dallas Mavericks point guard Kyrie Irving made an investment in Kicks Crew and announced that he would join the company in the role of Chief Community Officer.
 In July 2024 NBA Rookie Jamal Shead announced that he had signed an endorsement deal with Kicks Crew, the first of its kind for both parties.
 Not long after, in October 2024, the company added Brooklyn Nets guard Cam Thomas as brand ambassador.

-In June 2025 Basketball Hall of Famer Dwyane Wade and NBA All-Star D'Angelo Russell joined the list of high profile sports star investors and "CREW Athletes".
+In June 2025 Basketball Hall of Famer Dwyane Wade and NBA All-Star D'Angelo Russell become investors and brand ambassadors for the company.
 The two have been partners in the sneaker space for several years via a partnership with Li-Ning and Way of Wade.
-To kick off their partnership, Wade and Russell presented an immersive Way of Wade x Kicks Crew experience at Fanatics Fest NYC.
+To launch off their partnership, Wade and Russell hosted Way of Wade x Kicks Crew exhibit at Fanatics Fest NYC.